You are a passionate RC racer and you enjoy RC racing often. However, recently you see a dip in the performance of your RC.

-When you buy your batteries new.
-It’s pretty safe to assume that they are in their best shape.
+When you buy a new battery, it is pretty safe to assume that they are in their best shape.

-But as time passes, Due to continuous charges and discharges, they start to decay.
-And they do turn bad with time.
+But as time passes, they start to decay due to continuous charges and discharges.
+As a result, they do turn bad with time.

-There are a few things that you can notice to see if your traxxas lipo battery is going bad.
+There are a few things that you can notice when your traxxas lipo battery is going bad.
 It’s important because it’s not ideal to run your RC car with bad batteries.

 1. Looking for Change In Physical Appearance

 Firstly, your battery should look fresh.
-If you find any signs of burn or any types of disfiguration on your battery.
-Then that raises a red flag.
+If you find any signs of burn or any types of disfiguration on your battery, it raises a red flag.

-The most usual appearance problem that you’ll notice is a puffed-up battery.
-And depuffing a lipo battery can be hard.
+The problem that usually appears is a puffed-up battery, and depuffing a lipo battery can be hard.

 Can you overcharge a Traxxas battery?
 Of Course, you can!